TiLied/GenCSharpLib/README.md

 ## Some Todos
 - [ ] Figure out why some methods did not get generated, like "CreateElement" in "Document".
 - [ ] Figure out how to get all standards from https://www.w3.org/TR/
-- [ ] Figure out what to do with esmascript and "if" how to generate c# files...
+- [x] ~Figure out what to do with esmascript and "if" how to generate c# files...~  Decided to do by hand, while using CSharpToJavaScript library, [here](https://github.com/TiLied/CSharpToJavaScript/tree/master/CSharpToJavaScript/APIs/JS/Ecma)

 ## Related Repository
 https://github.com/TiLied/CSharpToJavaScript